Sevenoaks School

-Sevenoaks School is a highly selective coeducational private school in Sevenoaks, Kent, England.
-It is the second oldest non-denominational school in the United Kingdom, dating back to 1432, only behind Oswestry (1407).
-Over 1,000 day pupils and boarders attend, ranging in age from 11 to 18 years.
+Sevenoaks School is a public school.
+It is co-educational, a private boarding and day school, located in Sevenoaks, Kent, England.

+Established in 1432, it is the second oldest non-denominational school in the United Kingdom, only behind Oswestry (1407).
+It is among the UK's leading schools, and has annual boarding fees in excess of £53,500, making it one of the most expensive schools in the country.
+It is a registered charity.

+As of 2025, it is among the top 5 International Baccalaureate schools in the United Kingdom, and top 15 in the world.

+Around 1,200 day pupils and boarders attend, ranging in age from 11 to 18 years.
 There are approximately equal numbers of boys and girls.
 In 2006 it became the first major UK school to switch entirely from A level exams to the International Baccalaureate.
-The school is a former member of the G20 Schools group.

-Sevenoaks School is among several leading UK schools that now charge annual boarding fees in excess of £42,000, making it one of the most expensive schools in the country.
-It is a registered charity.